compspec/compspec/README.md

 manually to create the nodes, relations, and identifiers.
 It is expected that specific domains that intend to create graphs will load in some object (e.g., a binary file) and do this creation on behalf of the user.

+## TODO

+- consider refactoring composition / diff to take graphs (instead of creating them) that way we don't need a custom class for composition.